Aveglia/vAMPirus/helpmeoutsome.md

     ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

-Just a heads up, there might be a message once isntallation has completed saying that shallow-clone of Homebrew was installed.
+Just a heads up, there might be a message once installation has completed saying that shallow-clone of Homebrew was installed.

 In this situation before running the following commands be sure to execute the git command provided by Homebrew in this message to complete the full Homebrew installation (this step might take a while).